+Internal Awareness:

-Internal Awareness: Embed modern slavery awareness and due diligence within business as usual activities and employees' knowledge
+Embed modern slavery awareness and due diligence within business as usual activities and employees' knowledge

 Why?
 How?
 Modern Slavery involves the abuse and coercion of vulnerable people.
 It is essential that businesses in line with the UN Guiding Principles of Business, Human Rights and UN Sustainable Development Goal 8.7 foster an environment that recognises that it is everyone's business to foster an environment that tackles modern slavery and supports victims and those at risk.
-Developed a third party compliance due diligence Procedure (including modern slavery).
-Communicated broadly on the Veolia Modern Slavery Framework and Modern Slavery Statement Rolled out a "Spot the Signs" Communication Campaign Refreshed Veolia Modern Slavery Intranet page Reviewed existing information, policies, and procedures to assess risk and developed new policies, procedures and plans as required Promoted Veolia whistleblowing program to all employees Trained members of the supply chain function Trained 2380+ employees on Modern Slavery Trained 610+ managers on Modern Slavery response Developed a Modern Slavery Champion Network Complied with applicable laws for our direct use of labour
+Developed a third party compliance due diligence Procedure (including modern slavery) Communicated broadly on the Veolia Modern Slavery Framework and Modern Slavery Statement Rolled out a "Spot the Signs" Communication Campaign Refreshed Veolia Modern Slavery Intranet page Reviewed existing information, policies, and procedures to assess risk and developed new policies, procedures and plans as required Promoted Veolia whistleblowing program to all employees Trained members of the supply chain function Trained 3150+ employees on Modern Slavery Trained 800+ managers on Modern Slavery response Developed a detailed 1 hour Face to Face training Maintained a Modern Slavery Champion Network Complied with applicable laws for our direct use of labour